logo

 Storyboards are an excellent creative writing technique to help writers prepare narratives, either with a brief story outlining the plot diagram (or in this case, the ‘plot’ of your essay), or with an extended illustration of the story, broken into ‘frames’ (or in your case, into paragraphs).

-When it comes to writing, it is essential that you always bear your reader in mind.
+When it comes to writing, you must always bear your reader in mind.
 You need to have a clear understanding of who will be reading your essay and how you can write in a way that will hold their attention throughout it.

-For creative writers, they spend a lot of editing time to ensure that their writing is as engaging as it can be, often including lots of intricate details and additional snippets of information to enrich the story.
+Creative writers, spend a lot of editing time to ensure that their writing is as engaging as it can be, often including lots of intricate details and additional snippets of information to enrich the story.

-Although essay writing is usually limited by strict word counts and the genre of which you are writing in, you should still make way for plenty of editing time during the writing process so you can make your essay as engaging as possible.
+Although essay writing is usually limited by strict word counts and the genre in which you are writing, you should still make way for plenty of editing time during the writing process so you can make your essay as engaging as possible.

-If you are writing an essay for a teacher that has set you the question, then they probably have at least another 15 or 20 essays to read in the marking process.
-Though it’s important for you to still include the obvious, it’s a good idea to try and be original in your writing – perhaps trying a new structure, or including arguments from lesser known but still relevant thinkers and writers which may spark the reader’s interests.
+If you are writing an essay for a teacher who has set you the question, then they probably have at least another 15 or 20 essays to read in the marking process.
+Though it’s important for you to still include the obvious, it’s a good idea to try and be original in your writing – perhaps trying a new structure, or including arguments from lesser-known but still relevant thinkers and writers which may spark the reader’s interest.

 Use a combination of different sentence starters and structures to keep your writing fresh and interesting.
 Good flow is critical to making your essay easy to read – so check this too as you’re editing through your writing.
 You want to create a fine balance between using new sentence starters and making your essay difficult to read.